jillm-p4/jillm-p4/README.md

 - 👋 Hi, I’m @jillm-p4
- I’m interested in data science and machine learning I’m currently working at pillar4 as a data science intern and will be collaborating with the data science team on various projects this summer.
+ I’m interested in data science and machine learning, I’m currently working at pillar4 as a data science intern and will be collaborating with the data science team on various projects this summer.

 - 📫 How to reach me: jillian.myler@pillarfour.com